patrick-delrosario/wicked-sales-js/README.md

 ### Features
 - User can view items from a product list
 - User can view product details from a product list
+- User can add items to cart